rust-lang/cargo/src/doc/src/reference/config.md

 The `[install]` table defines defaults for the [`cargo install`] command.

+#### `install.no-path-check`
+* Type: boolean
+* Default: false
+* Environment: `CARGO_INSTALL_NO_PATH_CHECK`

+If this is `true`, then Cargo will not perform any checks if an installed command is not available on the configured `PATH`.

+Setting this to `true` can be helpful when the install root is configured to an interim location (e.g. cross-compiling) and an installer wishes to suppress any path checks warnings not relevant for their use case.

+Can be overridden with the `--no-path-check` command-line option.

 #### `install.root`
 * Type: string (path)
 * Default: Cargo's home directory